-Notice against ‘anti-government’ posts was misinterpreted: Tata Institute of Fundamental Research
+Tata Institute of Fundamental Research says notice about ‘anti-government’ posts was misinterpreted

-No new restrictions had been imposed on the staff and their family members, the Mumbai-based institution clarified
+No new restrictions have been imposed on the staff and their family members, the Mumbai-based institution clarified.

 Three days after asking its employees and their family members not to upload any “anti-government content” on social media, the Tata Institute of Fundamental Research on Saturday said that the wording of the notice had created “a great deal of misinterpretation”, PTI reported.